-Likely due to the potential susceptibility of amphibians to environmental risks, a considerable number of studies have investigated the role of pollutants in shaping the oxidative stress machinery of amphibians either at the pre- or post-metamorphic stages.
+Likely due to the potential susceptibility of amphibians to environmental risks, a considerable number of studies have investigated the role of pollutants in shaping the oxidative stress machinery of amphibians either at the pre- or post-metamorphic stages (REF?).
 As in other animals, the oxidative stress pathways of amphibians can be divided into the antioxidant system and markers of oxidative damage.
 The antioxidant system consists of a wide range of enzymatic and non-enzymatic components that work synergistically to control ROS production and thus achieve redox homeostasis (Peng et al. 2014).
-The first line of defence in response to oxidative damage involves the endogenously produced enzymatic scavengers such as superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx) and glutathione reductase (GR) (Matés & Sánchez-Jiménez 1999).
-The second line of defence involves scavenging non-enzymatic antioxidants with a low molecular weight that allows detoxifying ROS located in cellular areas where large enzymes can not reach ROS (Pamplona & Costantini, 2011).
+The first line of defence in response to oxidative damage involves endogenously produced enzymatic scavengers such as superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx) and glutathione reductase (GR) (Matés & Sánchez-Jiménez 1999).
+The second line of defence involves scavenging non-enzymatic antioxidants with a low molecular weight that allow detoxifying ROS located in cellular areas where large enzymes can not reach ROS (Pamplona & Costantini, 2011).
 The tripeptide reduced glutathione GSH is the most abundant thiol in animal cells and can directly scavenge ROS, or work in conjunction with antioxidant enzymes.
-Finally, some substances are indicators of oxidative damage at different levels, such as oxidative damages in lipids of the cellular membrane which is normally quantified through estimates of malondialdehyde (MDA), an end product of the peroxidation of polyunsaturated fatty acids (Mateos, & Bravo, 2007).
+Finally, some substances are indicators of oxidative damage at different levels, such as oxidative damages in lipids of the cellular membrane which are normally quantified through estimates of malondialdehyde (MDA), an end product of the peroxidation of polyunsaturated fatty acids (Mateos, & Bravo, 2007).

-Here, we investigated through a meta-analytic approach whether the impact of anthropic pollution (e.g., pesticides, herbicides, heavy metals) on the oxidative stress machinery (enzymatic and non-enzymatic antioxidant responses, and oxidative damage in lipids) of amphibians varies across life transitions (embryo, larva, adult).
-As amphibian embryos and larvae can easily absorb pollutants and also show low vagility, we predicted higher antioxidant responses at these pre-metamorphic stages than later in life, a process that may either partially or totally avoid oxidative damage.
-Consequently, we predicted a higher oxidative damage in post-metamorphic amphibians facing pollution, as the higher vagility on individuals after metamorphosis may have favoured a higher behavioural rather than physiological plasticity.
-Finally, we expected that the type of pollutant may have involved different consequences on the amphibian redox machinery, and we investigated whether oxidative responses are tissue-specific.
+Here, we investigate the impact of anthropogenic chemical pollution (e.g., pesticides, herbicides, heavy metals) on the oxidative stress machinery (enzymatic and non-enzymatic antioxidant responses, and oxidative damage in lipids) of amphibians across life transitions (embryo, larva, adult).
+Specifically, we carry out a systematic literature review and meta-analysis to test the impact of anthropogenic chemical pollution on the redox system of amphibian and assess whether these impacts vary across life stages.
+In our meta-analysis, we only include experimental studies that directly tested the effects of different pollutants on the redox system of embryo, larva and adult amphibian.
+As amphibian embryos and larvae have very permeable skins (i.e., they can easily absorb pollutants) and low vagility, we predicted higher antioxidant responses after exposure of chemical pollutants at these pre-metamorphic stages than later in life,.
+We predicted higher oxidative damage in post-metamorphic amphibians facing pollution, as the higher vagility of individuals after metamorphosis may have favoured a behavioural avoidance response rather than a physiological response to neutralise ROS.
+Finally, we expected that the type of pollutant will have different consequences on the amphibian redox machinery, and we investigated whether oxidative responses are tissue-specific.

 Results

-We systematically inspected 361 unique studies published between XXXX and XXXX on pollution and oxidative stress in amphibians (Figure X).
-From 85 relevant papers (see methods; Figure XX), we extracted 2007 effect sizes from 33 amphibian species (see Figure XX).
-All these species are anurans with a life cycle including an embryo, larva, and post-metamorphic stage, and we respectively obtained 124, 1011, and 872 estimates of the oxidative stress parameters indicated above (see Table XX).
+We systematically inspected 361 unique studies published between 1998 and 2021 on pollution and oxidative stress in amphibians (Figure X).
+After assessing for inclusion (see methods; Figure XX), we extracted 1966 effect sizes from 83 studies, including 33 amphibian species (see Figure XX).
+All these species are anurans that have a life cycle including an embryo, larva, and post-metamorphic stage.
+The dataset included 1419, 305 and 337 effect sizes for enzymatic markers of oxidative stress, non-enzymatic markers of oxidative stress and indirect indicators of oxidative stress respectively (see Table XX).

 Overall effects of pollution on the redox machinery of amphibians